Chipping Sodbury: Cultural activities

 Chipping Sodbury hosts a twice yearly Mop Fair, usually the last weekends of March and September.
 The town holds a Festival Week in early June, including a "Big Lunch" where the main road is closed and residents bring picnics to eat on the street.
 A Big Lunch is also held in December to combat loneliness amongst elderly people at Christmas.
 There is a farmers' market twice a month, on the second and fourth Saturdays.

 A Victorian Day is held on the first Saturday in December.
 The event starts with school choirs performing in the street, followed by the arrival of Father Christmas with snow guaranteed (from a blower).
 The streets are lined with stalls from local charities and organisations and old time amusements, including a Ferris wheel, Helter Skelter and two children's rides.
 Choirs sing, bands play, the stalls bring a market feel, and a Hog Roast is held.

 The town celebrated its 800th anniversary in August 2018 with a weekend of medieval activities including another Big Lunch.
 A time capsule was buried containing photographs of local businesses and poems written by local schoolchildren.
 The capsule is to be dug up on the town's 900th anniversary in August 2118.

-The town is served by a community radio station, GLOSS FM, which broadcasts 365 days a year on its webcasts and twice a year on 87.7 MHz FM.
+The town is served by a community radio station, Thornbury Radio (previously Gloss FM) which broadcasts on DAB and FM as well as online.
 Chipping Sodbury Town Hall, which was remodelled in 1858, is a significant events venue in the town.